Villas in Kos

 Kos, Dodecanese

-Villa for 10 people, with ocean view and balcony as well as garden
+Villa for 8 people, with garden and ocean view

 Free cancellation